grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 This option controls how the graph interpolates the series line.

-- **Linear:** Points are joined by straight lines.
+- **Linear** - Points are joined by straight lines.
-- **Smooth:** Points are joined by curved lines that smooths transitions between points.
+- **Smooth** - Points are joined by curved lines that smooths transitions between points.
-- **Step before:** The line is displayed as steps between points.
+- **Step before** - The line is displayed as steps between points.
 Points are rendered at the end of the step.
-- **Step after:** The line is displayed as steps between points.
+- **Step after** - The line is displayed as steps between points.
 Points are rendered at the beginning of the step.

 #### Line width